 Yes, but there are many limitations, especially for a K-12 teacher.
 Generally, the First Amendment protects your speech if you are speaking as a private citizen on a matter of public concern.
-However, if you are speaking as part of the duties of your job, your speech will not necessarily have the same protection.
-What you say or communicate inside the classroom is considered speech on behalf of the school district and therefore is not entitled to First Amendment protection.
-Certain types of speech outside the school might also not be protected if the school can show that your speech created a substantial adverse impact on school functioning or that your speech was made in accordance with your job duties.
+However, if you are speaking in an official capacity (within the duties of your job), your speech will not have the same protection.
+What you say or communicate inside the classroom is considered speech on behalf of the school district and therefore will not be entitled to much protection.
+Certain types of speech outside the school might also not be protected if the school can show that your speech created a substantial adverse impact on school functioning.
 We provide some examples below.